jemcox/brookesbooks/_posts/2020-11-08-book-of-the-month.md

 ![https://www.themuse.com/profiles/bookofthemonth](../uploads/botm.png "https://www.themuse.com/profiles/bookofthemonth")

-The box itself is a navy blue colour so the text is displayed in white so as to be easily readable.
-Whenever the font is displayed against a white background i.e. on their website, it is in that same blue colour.
+The box itself is a navy blue colour.
+The text on top is displayed in white so as to be easily readable.
+Whenever the font is displayed against a white background, i.e. on their website, it is in that same navy blue colour.
+The colour is called #21439a.

+Blue is a colour which has proven to be naturally pleasing to the eye and the vibrant shade that Book of the Month has chosen allows it to be bold and inviting too.